 This course focuses on dealing with crises that are unique to the urban context.
 General principles for properly handling conflict shall be examined and applied to urban church and para-church ministry.
 Focus will also be given to disaster relief, poverty, prison, and homeless situations.

-ATH4253 Introduction to Bio-ethics and Theological Challenges

-A discourse on bio-ethics from theological underpinnings.
-The two must learn to inform each other as in the past.
+ATH4253 Introduction to Bio-ethics and Theological Challenges inform each other as in the past.
 Liberal and pluralist secular settings in the academy must not be the only voice informing the discussion.